Simply put, switching your car insurance rate could save you hundreds every year.

 However, there may be many reasons to leave your current company.
-Doing so properly can save you time, money, and from a lot of annoyance.
+Doing so properly saves you time, money, and a lot of annoyance.
 Once you’ve made your decision and your purchase, follow these steps to make sure you make the change as efficiently as possible.

 - Review the declarations page.
 The declarations page is usually the front page of your new car insurance policy.
 It details who is insured, the address, the policy period, policy limits, and other important information.

 - Optional: Set up your online account.
 Download your new app and make sure it is easy to use.

 - Save your new company phone number in your phone book.